-If there’s anything more exciting than watching the Stanley Cup Finals, it has to be betting on the Stanley Cup Finals, which you can now feel free to do at legal Michigan sportsbooks.
+If there’s anything more exciting than watching the Stanley Cup Finals, it’s betting on the Stanley Cup Finals, which you can now feel free to do at legal Michigan sportsbooks.

-Read on to find out everything you need to know about betting on the Stanley Cup Finals in Michigan, including how to bet on the Stanley Cup, where to bet, the current odds, and the Detroit Red Wings’ incredible history of Stanley Cup success.
+Read on to find out everything you need to know about betting on the Stanley Cup Finals in Michigan, including how to bet on the Stanley Cup, where to bet, current live sportsbook odds, and the Detroit Red Wings’ incredible history of Stanley Cup success.

 Retail sports betting launched at Greektown Casino Hotel, MGM Grand Detroit, and MotorCity Casino Hotel in Detroit back in March 2020.
 A growing number of Michigan tribal casinos have since launched sports betting operations and with online sports betting part of the mix, you can bet on the NHL anywhere you are inside the state.

 DraftKings Sportsbook, BetMGM, and FanDuel Sportsbook are the leading online sportsbooks.
 Here’s a look at why these three sites offering the best apps on the NHL betting market:

 DraftKings Sportsbook is a leader when it comes to betting on the NHL’s Stanley Cup Playoffs and the Stanley Cup Finals.
 That means they offer a wide variety of game lines and series lines, alongside team futures and Stanley Cup prop bets.